oneapi-src/oneDPL/documentation/library_guide/kernel_templates_main.rst

 The primary API namespace is ``oneapi::dpl::experimental::kt``, and nested namespaces are used to further categorize the templates.

 * :doc:`Kernel Configuration <kernel_templates/kernel_configuration>`.
 Generic structure for configuring a kernel template.
 * :doc:`ESIMD-based kernel templates <kernel_templates/esimd_main>`.
-Algorithms implemented with "Explicit SIMD" SYCL extension.
+Algorithms implemented with the Explicit SIMD SYCL extension.

 .. toctree::
    :maxdepth: 2